cloudfieldcz/shieldoo-mesh-docs/docs/pages/2_admin/04_access_management.md

    - __IP Address__ - Skip this setting unless the IP address of the given server has changed since you created it.
    - __Firewall configuration__ - Select one of the prepared firewalls.
    - __Groups__ - Map the server with all the desired groups.
-   - __Punch back__ - Enable this check box if you want the node that you are trying to reach to connect back to your if your [UDP hole punching](https://en.wikipedia.org/wiki/UDP_hole_punching) fails.
+   - __Punch back__ - Enable this check box if you want the node that you are trying to reach to connect back to your if your <a href="https://en.wikipedia.org/wiki/UDP_hole_punching" target="blank">UDP hole punching<a/> fails.
 This is useful if a node is behind, for example, a symmetric NAT.
    - __Use websocket gateway__ - Check this check box if you want to use the Shieldoo websocket gateway to enforce the connection even from a site where, for example, UDP is not allowed.
    - __Valid Till__ - Define how long the access card will remain valid:
      - _Subscription lifetime_ - Defines that the access card will remain valid if your organisation subscribes to Shieldoo.